About Katherine School of the Air

 27th January the second day of term 1 the town of Katherine was flooded.
 A meter of water ran through the school.
 Teachers taught from their homes in the unaffected area of the town.
 School resumed as normal on 9th March.

-Judith Green an elite paralympian visited the school in February and again in November to show the students her gold medal.
 The official opening of the new Library, mailroom and print room building was carried out in December.

 The Interactive Distance Learning (IDL) Trials begin.